Registered Report Identifiers

-- Manuscript tracking number of the protocol (RR1) paper
+- Internal publisher manuscript tracking number of the protocol (RR1) paper

 Authors of any subsequent results paper based on a stage 1 paper (protocol) should - in addition to citing the protocol in their bibliography - add the RRID to their abstract, replacing RR1 with RR2.
 The identifier after RR1/RR2 remains stable.

 For example, any subsequent results papers for the protocol RR1-10.2196/7425 would carry the RRID RR2-10.2196/7425.

 In the future, there will be a field in our submission form for the RRID as well (for the time being, just add it to the abstract for RR2 submissions).

 RRIDs greatly facilitate the crosslinking of registered reports across journals.
 Please also add the Registered Report Identifier to the abstract of the results paper, even if it is not submitted to a JMIR journal but to a different journal.